hackrack/javascript/week_1/d1/notes/data_types.md

 ## JavaScript Data Types

-Before we start manipulating data, we first have to know what kinds of data we can manipulate.
-JavaScript provides 5 primitive data types for us:
+Before we start manipulating data in our code, we first have to understand what data types exist.
+JavaScript provides 5 primitive data types for us to use:

 * Numbers
   * `0`, `7`, `-42`, `0.5`, etc.